Rejoice (The Emotions album): Critical reception

+Craig Lytle of AllMusic found that "the radiance the Emotions impart is heartwarming and uplifting...
+Their gospel roots bring a welcome spiritual feel to this album, which is a superb effort."

 Singles

 With the LP came the single "Don't Ask My Neighbors" which reached No. 7 on the Billboard Hot Soul Singles chart.

 The other single released called Best of My Love", reached No. 1 on both the US Billboard Hot 100 and Hot Soul Songs charts.
 "Best of My Love" won a Grammy for Best R&B Performance By a Duo or Group with Vocals, and an American Music Award for Favorite Soul/R&B Single.
-Best of My Love has also been certified Platinum in the US by the RIAA.
+"Best of My Love" has also been certified Platinum in the US by the RIAA.